Szymon-Glinka/Szymon-Glinka.github.io/content/about.md

 * ...Programming PLCs.
 Except for Siemens' PLCs in my school I have programmed Astraada ONE Compact in Codesys and Beckhoff C6017-0020 in TwinCat 3
 * ...Programming PLCs to communicate with Robots.
 I have done 1 month long internship, where my task was to program Astraada one to communicate with K-Roset via TCP/IP and then later via .DLL communication protocol provided with Kawasaki robots
 * ...Programming in general.
 My language of choice for most things remains Python (3.10 or 3.7 cause newer version suck and luck libraries I need), but I am trying to switch to C (Why C and not C++?
 Cause I am making a project with my friend and he insisted on using it)
 * ...Designing 3D models.
 As you might have seen, most of my projects are 3D printed and about two years ago I switched to Fusion360 from Tinkercad.
-From that point I have made countless projects ranging from simple flashlights to concepts of 3D printer
+From that point I have made countless projects ranging from simple flashlights to a concept of a 3D printer
 * ...Making PCBs.
 That is a skill I am still learning but for over a year now (written in sept.
 2024) I have been designing PCBs in KiCad for various projects
 * ...Creating electrical installations.
 In 2023 I successfully got eligibility to work with installations to 1kV
 * ...Servicing heavy machinery.
 For a few years now I have been regularly maintaining dozers, diggers, loaders and tractors